 Creating Whole Communities is a partnership of UMSL, MU Extension, and our region’s neighborhoods.
 This partnership aims to connect university resources, including research, expertise, and training, with the needs and priorities of residents and communities in the St. Louis region.
 Creating Whole Communities sponsors seminars, forums and conferences; convenes teams to respond to key urban issues; develops research and practice resources on critical community issues; and provides partnership opportunities for faculty, students and communities.

 J.C.
 Penney Conference Center

-This large conference facility at UMSL houses a 435-seat auditorium, as well as six large and four small conference rooms, designed to provide an excellent academic environment and maximum convenience for course participants.
+This large conference facility at UMSL houses a 435-seat auditorium, as well as six large and three small conference rooms, designed to provide an excellent academic environment and maximum convenience for course participants.
 A complete conference staff provides administrative support for seminars and conferences, as well as coordination for special hosted programs each year.

 Lifelong Learning @ UMSL

 Lifelong Learning @ UMSL serves members ages 50 and older, which is a rapidly growing demographic with changing needs and demands.
 The program is primarily based on the principles of andragogy – learning strategies focusing on adults.
 The Lifelong Learning program focuses on enriching the group by empowering the individual, collaborative and active learning, practical applications, and is life-centered rather than content-centered.